ErikEJ/erikej.github.io/_posts/2020-06-15-ef6-use-edmx-dotnetcore.md

 * You need high-performance and scalable systems.
 * You need side-by-side .NET versions per application.

 I will walk you through enabling a .NET Core Console app to use an existing EDMX Model in a Windows form application in this blog post.
-You can download the starting point for this walkthrough [from here]({{ site.url }}/assets/WindowsFormsApplication1.zip).
+In order to work with the EDMX file in the designer, it must remain located on the original .NET Framework based project.
+You can download the starting point for this walk-through [from here]({{ site.url }}/assets/WindowsFormsApplication1.zip).

 ### Create .NET Core 3.1 (console) App